WAPJ

-WAPJ is a non-commercial FM radio station in the United States, operated by the Torrington Community Radio Foundation, Inc. The station first went on the air in 1997 and currently operates on 89.9 MHz with a translator in downtown Torrington, Connecticut on 105.1 MHz.

-The station offers an eclectic mix of music and spoken word programming targeted for the Torrington area and produced by area volunteers.
+WAPJ (89.9 MHz) is a non-commercial FM radio station in Torrington, Connecticut, operated by the Torrington Community Radio Foundation, Inc. The station first went on the air in 1997, and offers an eclectic mix of music and spoken word programming produced by volunteers and targeted to the Torrington area.

 The station's programming includes fine Bluegrass, Country and Western, classic Rock, Reggae, Jazz and Oldies music.
 Blues and Doo Wop are also played.
 In addition, the station offers extensive coverage of local sports including Torrington High School games.
 WAPJ's schedule also includes talk shows with topics ranging from sports and politics to health and homeopathy.